Multilayer approximate nullspace methods for saddle point systems: Theoretical Analysis

 with $A_{13}=-A_{31}^T$, the matrices $A_{33}=-A_{33}^T\in \mathbb R^{n_3 \times n_3}$, $B_{11}, C_{11}\in \mathbb R^{n_1 \times n_1}$, $A_{22}\in \mathbb R^{n_2\times n_2}$ are invertible, and $A_{22}$ is of the form~\eqref{eq:stcform}.

-Moreover, in the symmetric and generalized case $B_{21}, B_{31}, B_{41}=0$. \end{theorem} \proof The proof is constructive by a sequence of equivalence and congruence transformations with real orthogonal transformations.
+Moreover, in the symmetric and structurally symmetric case $B_{21}, B_{31}, B_{41}=0$. \end{theorem} \proof The proof is constructive by a sequence of equivalence and congruence transformations with real orthogonal transformations.
 It can be directly implemented in a numerically stable method.

 Step 1.
 Perform a singular value decomposition

 where $K_1\in \mathbb R^{n_1 \times n_1}$ is square and nonsingular and $Q_2,V_2$ are orthogonal.

 Step 2.
 Perform a $QR$ decomposition with $Q_1$ orthogonal such that